X Close

 Drawing from a large pool of questions and an even larger pool of possible answers, you are encouraged to discuss and respond to different copyright scenarios in humorous and creative ways.
 You may gleefully agree with some copyright decisions (e.g. ‘this is the best idea since the invention of printing!’) and pompously condemn others (e.g. ‘this is so risky it’s giving me the copyright chills’, you may feel uncertain (e.g. ‘I’m not answering this without my lawyer’ or avoid answering altogether (e.g.’I had the answer but ChatGPT ate it’).
 The game encourages you to consider different types of answers and learn about copyright in the process.

-See a demo of Copyright for Humans, 27 March 2025, Student Centre
+See a demo of Copyright for Humans, 4 November 2025, Institute of Education library

-To see a demo of the game, say hello to the copyright team and take away some treats, drop by the Student Centre on Thursday the 27th of March, any time between 12 pm and 4 pm.
+To see a demo of the game, say hello to the copyright and reading lists teams and take away some treats, drop by the foyer of the IoE library on Tuesday the 4th of November, any time between 11 am and 2 pm.

 Play the game in a small group

-- Contact copyright@ucl.ac.uk to arrange a session for your department on a date that suits you.
+• Contact copyright@ucl.ac.uk to arrange a session for your department (face to face or online) on a date that suits you.